Fixed vs. variable-rate electricity plans in Texas:

 Shopping for electricity?
 It helps to have a basic understanding of the types of electricity plans so you can make the choice that best fits your home, your budget and all the ways you use energy.
 Let’s start by exploring the key differences between a fixed-rate and variable-rate electricity plan in Texas.

-With a fixed-rate electricity plan, the price you pay per kilowatt hour (kWh) for electricity, also known as the “energy rate,” remains locked in every month.
+With a fixed-rate electricity plan, the price you pay for electricity remains locked in every month, except that the price may vary from the disclosed amount solely to reflect actual changes in transmission and distribution utility (TDU) charges, changes to the Electric Reliability Council of Texas (ERCOT) or Texas Regional Entity, Inc. administrative fees charged to loads or changes resulting from federal, state or local laws that impose new or modified fees or costs on a retail electricity provider (REP) that are beyond the REP’s control.
 Typically, no matter how much electricity you use, you’ll pay a predetermined rate for the energy itself.
-Your overall monthly bill also includes fees from your utility company, often called your Transmission and Distribution Service Provider (TDSP), as well as regional administration fees.
+Your overall monthly bill also includes fees from your utility company, often called your transmission and distribution service provider (TDSP), as well as regional administration fees.
 These TDSP fees and administration charges can change due to factors beyond your retail electricity provider’s (REP’s) control.

 Fixed-rate electricity plans offer stability and predictability in your monthly energy bills.
 By locking in an energy rate for the duration of your contract, you're shielded from the ups and downs of the energy market.
 It can be a smart choice for budget-conscious families or anyone who values peace of mind in their energy pricing.